nileshjawarkar/obsidian/Java-EE-8/Sections/05 - Scopes.md

 - We want only once instance of class "CarRepository", so that can it can share its state with other sessions.
 - If we use, CDI session scope, data created by one user will not available for other user.
-- So it means we have to options, CDI ApplicationScoped annotation OR EJB Singleton annotation.
-One problem with ApplicationScoped annotation, it will not be default provide any concurrency management but EJB Singleton will provide it.
+- So it means we have 2 options, CDI ApplicationScoped annotation OR EJB Singleton annotation.
+One problem with ApplicationScoped annotation, by default it will not provide any concurrency management but Singleton will provide it.
 In case of ApplicationScoped annotation, we have to explicitly manage it.
 - In addition to concurrency management, singleton also provide transaction management, which is also a required feature for our "CarRepository".
 - So singleton is best suited to our need.
-- But remember it need to be applied on implementation "CarRepositoryInMemImpl"
+- But remember, it need to be applied on implementation "CarRepositoryInMemImpl"

 ``` java
 package com.nnj.learn.javaee8.control;